Skip to main content

 JOIN attributes the conversion to the engaged session where the story was opened.
 A story opening = qualified session = included in the calculation.

-GA measures the conversion rate across all sessions, with no distinction regarding interaction with the JOIN widget.
+GA measures the conversion rate across all sessions, regardless of interaction with the JOIN widget.

 Measured result